ShawnChenOfficial/Database-for-Car-Rental-System/README.md

 # Database-for-Car-Rental-System
-This is a second year database project.
+This is a database project while author was studying in 2nd year of BIT.
 The repository contains the documentation and ERD.

 The database was designed to help a car rental companay to manage their daily data including businesses of: